The trucking industry is one of the biggest income-generating industries in the United States.

 Because the trucking industry transports 70% of all the country’s freight, the nation’s overall economy depends on its performance to continue our upward trajectory.

-This guide shares six techniques that trucking companies can use to be more successful.
-Truck drivers and motor carriers can improve productivity, increase efficiency, and grow exponentially by using these six techniques.
+This guide shares six techniques that trucking companies can use to be more successful, improve productivity, increase efficiency, and grow exponentially.

 1. Employ driver retention action plans